At USAID, Waste and Abuse Runs Deep

 - Programs focus on global health, poverty reduction, emergency relief, and democratic institution building

-Current Status
+Current Status (as of the EO):

 The agency is currently under a 90-day freeze on foreign assistance implemented by the Trump administration.
 This has resulted in: